 The Board of Trustees has considered the need for a specific internal audit function.

-Following an OFSTED inspection as Wyke Primary Academy safeguarding audits were undertaken by IM Safeguarding Ltd at all Academies to provide reassurance that appropriate arrangements are in place in ensure the safety of all children across the Trust.
-There were no serious concerns and the recommendations to operating procedures have all been implemented.
-A cyber security assessment was commissioned during 2022/23 which will take place early in the autumn term 2023.
-To enhance the risk and control framework an Internal Scrutiny Plan covering the period 2023-2026 was approved by the Trust Board.
+A cyber security assessment was commissioned during 2022/23 which took place in the autumn term 2023.
+In the summer term 2024, a Key Financial Controls audit was undertaken by our internal auditors which provided a substantial assurance outcome.

+To enhance the risk and control framework, an Internal Scrutiny Plan covering the period 2023-2026 was approved by the Trust Board.